j3lte/pastedeno/README.md

 // paste will contain the paste url

-// Get the raw paste
-const raw = await pastebin.getPaste('https://pastebin.com/XXXXXXXX');
+// Get the raw paste (either use the paste url or the paste id) const raw = await pastebin.getPaste('https://pastebin.com/XXXXXXXX');

 // Get the raw private paste